ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l2-01-testing_overview.md

 ### Summary

-The importance of automated testing for software development is difficult to overstate.
+The importance of programmatic testing for software development is difficult to overstate.
 As testing on some level is always carried out there is relatively low cost in formalising the process and much to be gained.
 The rest of this course will focus on how to carry out unit testing.